 Where was I?
 Oh yeah, the sadness.
 I was calling it out.
 Deep breaths.
 Feel.
 Wait.

 Only the sadness that had been brimming behind my eyes when I parked my bike was nowhere to be found.
 I couldn’t feel it anywhere inside me.
 What I did feel was a lightness, and something more like joy and gladness than any ache.
 What had happened to the knot in my chest and the hollow place?

 What I did know was that I had laughed and played with this crazy cat.
 She had enjoyed me and I had enjoyed her, and she was still with me, curled up in the curve of my back, pulsing with pleasure.

 And suddenly I realized—I was feeling the way I had hoped to feel with the gift giving but hadn’t–delighted in and wanted.
 Never mind that I was delighted in and wanted by a cat.

 Ahh, God, I thought.
 You sneaked up on me.
 You called me out of sadness before I could even tell you about it.
 How good of you to spare me the howling I was settling in for.
 How good of you to tease me into laughter.
 And into joy.

 “I have more loving thoughts toward you everyday than there are grains of sand on the seashore.
 I have called you by name, and you are mine.
 You will search for me and you will find me.
 You are my delight, my beloved.
 And I am yours.”

 I rolled over and spooned my kitty.
 How tender of you, God, and how surprising, to use her to remind me of you.
-Your love and delight in me have got to be infinitely better than anyone else’s, kitty cat’s included.
+Your love and delight in me are infinitely better than anyone else’s, kitty cat’s included.

 When I read my Bible later that night, Psalm 147 practically cat-walked across the page: